Tracking black hole kicks from gravitational wave observations

 \paragraph*{\textbf{Black hole kick frame}}

 For non-precessing binaries the direction of the angular momentum $\vec L$ is conserved, making it natural to define the polar (or inclination) angle $\iota$ from eqn.~(\ref{gwmodes}) as the angle between $\vec L$ and the line-of-sight.
-This way $\iota=0$ is parallel to $\vec L$ (source face-on to the observer) and $\iota=\pi/2$ defines the orbital plane (source edge-on to the observer).
-While it is common practice to report the inferred value of $\iota$ for gravitational wave observations \cite{TheLIGOScientific:2016wfe}, the azimuthal angle $\varphi$ is generally regarded as a nuisance parameter due to its lack of physical significance in analyses that only use the $(2,2)$ mode.
-When one accounts for higher modes, the angle $\varphi$ affects the morphology of the signal and produces an additional imprint that can be exploited to better understand the nature of the source.
-We note that this effect is stronger for larger mass ratio binaries \cite{Bustillo:2015qty,Bustillo:2015ova}. \\
+This way, $\iota=0$ is parallel to $\vec L$ (source face-on to the observer) and $\iota=\pi/2$ defines the orbital plane (source edge-on).
+While it is common practice to report the inferred value of $\iota$ for gravitational wave observations \cite{TheLIGOScientific:2016wfe}, the azimuthal angle $\varphi$ is generally regarded as a nuisance parameter due to its lack of physical significance in most analyses, which only consider the dominant $(2,2)$ mode.
+In this case, varying $\varphi$ only leads to global phase shift in the observed signal, which makes the GW radiation isotropic and difficults the definition of a physical phenomenon that defines its origin.
+However, when including HMs, the waveform morphology depends on $\varphi$ on a more complex way.\\ For aligned-spin binaries the kick $\vec K$ is contained in the orbital plane, defining a preferred direction in it given by $(\iota=\pi/2,\varphi=\varphi_K)$.
+This allows us to define a $\textit{kick frame of reference}$ with angular coordinates $(\iota,\bar\varphi= \varphi - \varphi_K)$.
+This way, the azimuth $\bar\varphi$ measures the angle between the final kick and the projection of the line-of-sight onto the orbital plane.
+The component of the kick onto the line-of-sight (or \textit{radial kick}) may then be written as $K_r=K(\Xi)\cos{\alpha}=K(\Xi)\cos{\bar\varphi}\cos(\iota-\pi/2)$.\\